 By the time he meets Richard, Donald has given up his position of being a Messiah as he became disillusioned with people only wanting the show-biz aspects of miracles and they were not interested in the deeper meanings of his teachings.

-Donald understands that there is a greater reality beyond this ‘make believe reality’, or matrix, that we exist within, and it consists solely of ‘The Infinite Radiant IS’ or eternal consciousness.
-It is by teaching Richard how to connect to this greater consciousness that we are all part of that Richard himself became able to perform what some of us would consider to be miracles.
+Donald understands that there is a greater reality beyond this ‘make-believe reality’, or matrix, that we exist within, and it consists solely of ‘The Infinite Radiant IS’ or the eternal consciousness.
+It is by teaching Richard how to connect to this greater consciousness that we are all part of that Richard himself became able to perform what some of us would consider being miracles.